git-pull/website/code_explorer/django-vs-flask-2017.rst

     Django doesn't require using :class:`~django:django.views.generic.detail.DetailView`.

+    A plain-old :class:`~django.views.generic.base.View` could work.
+Or
-    You could use a plain-old :class:`~django.views.generic.base.View`.
-Or a :class:`~django.views.generic.base.TemplateView` if you have an HTML template.
+    a :class:`~django.views.generic.base.TemplateView` if there's an HTML
+    template.

-    As seen above, you can also use a :doc:`function <django:topics/http/views>`.
+    As seen above, there are :doc:`function views <django:topics/http/views>`.

     These creature comforts were put into Django because they represent bread and butter cases.
 It makes additional sense when factoring in